tanyalrogers/RREAS/README.md

 The package contains some pre-made species tables with common species and species groupings, which can be subsetted if desired.
-You can explicitly load them using `data()`, or call them directly.
+You can explicitly load them to global environment using `data()`, or call them directly.
 You can also construct your own custom species table as in the above examples.

 ``` r
 #Some common species and species groups used in ecosystem reports.